Generic selectors

 About the Royal Gramma

 The Royal Gramma has been a mainstay in many reef tanks for many years.
 Its scientific name is Gramma loreto.
 It is also known as the Fairy Basslet.
 It hails from the Caribbean.
 This fish really packs it all.
-They work in most saltwater aquariums due to their compact size, they are very hardy, and generally very peaceful.
+They work in most saltwater aquariums due to their compact size, they are very hardy, and very peaceful.

 Species Overview